medmatix/DataSciCalc/README.md

 A simple caculator enhanced with list data capabilities, is expanded to a Data Science statistics aware tool manipulating and analyzing data in vector and matrix arrays.
 This marks the move to scipy/numpy capabilities for the Calculator paradigm.

 #### Discussion:
+The data to be worked with is discrete as expected for the simple calculator function, as well as data lists, allowing univariate analyses to be brought in the the calculator.

 ### Enhancing the Interface and Help